jiveshs98/Bokeh-Basic-Graph/README.md

 # Bokeh-Basic-Graph
 Basic bokeh graphs made using Bokeh library and Python 3.7 on Jupyter Notebook.
+It is to be noted that an html file for every corresponding graph will be created.
 <br></br><br></br>
 Snapshots of the graphs are given below:-
 <br></br><br></br>